Do you understand the cost of having Medicare coverage? We’re breaking down Medicare costs for you.

 When you were employed, you contributed to your own Medicare coverage through your employer’s Social Security and Medicare tax withholdings.
-As long as you paid these taxes for ten years, you will receive premium-free Part A coverage.
+As long as you paid these taxes for ten years, you will receive premium-free Medicare Part A coverage.
 Part A is the hospital coverage under the Medicare program.
 It includes inpatient care in a hospital, skilled nursing facility, or hospice care.
 If you do not qualify for premium-free Part A coverage, meaning you paid Medicare taxes for less than 30 quarters, your monthly premium will be up to $458 per month.
 If you paid Medicare taxes for between 30 and 39 quarters, your premium payment would be $252 per month.
 If you paid taxes for 40 or more quarters, you pay no monthly premium.

-Most people pay a standard amount for their Part B premiums.
+Most people pay a standard amount for their Medicare Part B premiums.
 It’s dependent on income, however, the average standard Part B premium you can expect to pay in 2020 is $144.60.
 If your income was above a certain amount on your tax return from two years ago, you might be responsible for an Income Related Monthly Adjustment Amount (IRMAA).
 The Medicare website has information on income-related premiums for Part B insurance.

 What Are the Other Medicare Costs?

-While most people don’t pay for Part A premiums, there are still deductibles associated with certain healthcare and medical expenses.
-This is also true of Part B. Take a look at what your deductibles might look like:
+While most people don’t pay for Medicare Part A premiums, there are still deductibles associated with certain healthcare and medical expenses.
+This is also true of Medicare Part B. Take a look at what your deductibles might look like: